mozman/ezdxf/docs/source/bbox.rst

 The `entities` iterable as input can be the whole modelspace, an entity query or any iterable container of DXF entities.

+The Calculation of bounding boxes of curves is done by flattening the curve by default, set argument `flatten` to ``False`` to speedup the bounding box calculation by accepting less precision for curved objects.

 The **optional** caching object :class:`Cache` has to be instantiated by the user, this is only useful if the same entities will be processed multiple times.